-The Group is focussed on ensuring that it reduces its impact on the environment.
-This has seen the use of the period of mandated venue closures to review the maintenance requirements and, where possible, accelerate the replacement of older less efficient or less environmentally friendly equipment with more efficient and environmentally friendly equipment.
-Further details of this may be seen in the Energy and Carbon Reporting section of the Directors' Report.
+The replacement of older less energy efficient, or less environmentally friendly, equipment with more efficient and environmentally friendly equipment has continued through 2022.
+Further details of this, and other initiatives completed, underway or planned may be seen in the Energy and Carbon Reporting section of the Directors' Report in these financial statements.

-This report was approved by the board on 11 March 2022 and signed on its behalf.
+This report was approved by the board on 15 March 2023 and signed on its behalf.